Sleep Cycle App: Precise or Placebo?

 About every 90 minutes, we slip into REM, which is characterized by EEG waves that resemble wake, whole-body muscle paralysis, and—yes—rapid movement of the eyes.

 In the end, a pretty little roadmap of one's night's sleep, called a hypnogram, can be generated.
-It looks a little something like the image at left.
 This is exactly what apps like Sleep Cycle and Sleep Time attempt to create for you.
 Except that, without precise electrophysiological measures, the apps' premise is fundamentally flawed.

 Here are a few reasons why: